EpsilonSolutions/netscaler-command-reference/docs/cluster/cluster-instance/cluster-instance.md

 By turning on this option packets destined to a service in a cluster will not under go any steering.
 Possible values: ENABLED, DISABLED
 Default value: DISABLED

+<b>retainConnectionsOnCluster</b>
+This option enables you to retain existing connections on a node joining a Cluster system or when a node is being configured for passive timeout.
+By default, this option is disabled.
+Possible values: YES, NO
+Default value: NO